christiankim9/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is an element that has meaning in its tag.
+It helps the developer understand what the element is being used for.
+It also conveys information to the browser about itself.
+It is also helpful for accessibility purposes and helps people with vision disabilities browse the internet easier.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display:block creates its own line for and does not allow elements to the next of it. display:inline does not create its own line and allows elements next to it.

+display: block takes up as much width as is available. display:inline only takes up as much width as it needs.

 3. What are the 4 areas of the box model?

+content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.

+It allows multiple developers to work on a program at one time by creating branches to work on specific parts of the program, then merging the branches together at the end to create a final version.
+It also stores old versions of the program in case you need to go back to an older version.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.